NREL/wind-hybrid-open-controller/docs/wake_steering_design.md

 Generally speaking, while the dependency of optimal offsets on wind direction is complex, the dependency on wind speed is simpler.
 The `apply_wind_speed_ramps()` function allows users to define a simple heuristic relationship of the optimal offsets on wind speeds, given a set of yaw angles optimized for a single "middle" wind speed.
-Offsets are linearly ramped "up" between `ws_wake_steering_cut_in` and `ws_wake_steering_fully_engaged_low`; take the optimized value between `ws_wake_steering_fully_engaged_low` and `ws_wake_steering_fully_engaged_high`; and are linearly ramped down again between `ws_wake_steering_fully_engaged_high` and `ws_wake_steering_cut_out`.
+Offsets are linearly "ramped up" between `ws_wake_steering_cut_in` and `ws_wake_steering_fully_engaged_low`; take the optimized value between `ws_wake_steering_fully_engaged_low` and `ws_wake_steering_fully_engaged_high`; and are linearly ramped down again between `ws_wake_steering_fully_engaged_high` and `ws_wake_steering_cut_out`.